1899 Puerto Rico census: Race

 The colored in the table includes very few (75) Chinese and many persons of mixed white and Black African blood as well as pure Black.
-Somewhat more than three-fifths of the population of Porto Rico are white and nearly two-fifths are partly or entirely negro or Black.
+Somewhat more than three-fifths of the population of Porto Rico are white and nearly two-fifths are partly or entirely African or Black.
 By the 1899 census five-sixths (83.6 per cent) of the total colored were returned as of mixed blood.